shannonbux/shannon-soper-portfolio/src/pages/content-editors-preview/index.md

 ![My own user flow](./my-user-flow.jpg)

-After identifying that that recruiting customers via Twitter and email wasn't working for content creators as well as did for developer customers, I realized I didn't have to rely on customers.
+After identifying that that recruiting customers via Twitter and email wasn’t working for content creators as well as did for developer customers, I realized I didn’t have to rely on customers.
 I personally know many marketers and writers, so I reached out on Facebook and Twitter and quickly filled up my calendar with meetings.

 Another idea to make recruiting easier was to incentivize developers to give me referrals by placing them on a list of people who get to test alpha and beta features.
 I did this for later projects.

 ## Discovering user flows

-To make sure I didn't ask leading questions, I planned broad, open-ended questions and tested them with a couple content creator coworkers.
+To make sure I didn’t ask leading questions, I planned broad, open-ended questions and tested them with a couple content creator coworkers.

 1. Where are you located?
 2. What is the name of your company?